Tagovailoa out for season after hip injury vs Mississippi St

 STARKVILLE, Miss.
+(AP) What was planned to be the last series of the day for Tua Tagovailoa ended in the final play of his season – and maybe his Alabama career.

-(AP)Alabama quarterback Tua Tagovailoa will miss the rest of the season with a hip injury he suffered late in the first half of the Crimson Tide’s victory over Mississippi State on Saturday.
+The Crimson Tide’s star quarterback will miss the rest of the season after dislocating his right hip in the first half of No. 4 Alabama’s 38-7 victory over Mississippi State on Saturday.

+“We can second guess ourselves all we want,” Saban said.
+“We told Mac (Jones) to warm up and we were going to go 2-minute before the half.
+Tua wanted to play in the game and so I don’t really make a lot of decisions worrying if a guy is going to get hurt.”

 Tagovailoa was 14 of 18 for 256 yards and two touchdown passes against Mississippi State, giving him 31 TD passes on the season.
-He was replaced in the second half by Mac Jones, who went 7 for 11 for 94 yards.
+He was replaced by Jones, who went 7 for 11 for 94 yards.

+“Thank you all for the prayers and well wishes,” Tagovailoa posted on Twitter.
+“God always has a plan.”

+Jones led the Crimson Tide to an easy victory when he started against Arkansas last month.
+Alabama faces Western Carolina next week before finishing the season at No. 13 Auburn.

+Tailback Najee Harris warned reporters that he wasn’t in the mood to answer questions, saying: “I’m just hurt about our quarterback, what happened to our quarterback.”

+“He means a lot to our team, Harris said.
+“It’s our guy.
+I came here at the same time he did.
+Been friends with him since my freshman season.
+For him to go down like that really hurts.”

 The Crimson Tide (9-1, 6-1 Southeastern Conference) were coming off a 46-41 loss to LSU that nudged it out of College Football Playoff position to fifth in the latest selection committee rankings.
-Now Alabama is facing the possibility of trying to impress the committee without Tagovailoa, the Heisman Trophy runner-up from last season and a potential top-10 selection in the NFL draft.
+Now Alabama is facing the possibility of trying to impress the committee without Tagovailoa, the Heisman Trophy runner-up from last season.

 Tagovailoa played well against LSU, passing for more than 400 yards, but he was gimpy at times, favoring his right ankle.
 Saban said Tagovailoa was a game-time decision against Mississippi State.
 He started and the Tide jumped out to a 14-0 lead on a touchdown run and a touchdown catch by Najee Harris, who finished with four TDs.